ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-gc-tuning/optional_tuning.md

 ### Is your GC NUMA aware?

 Non-uniform memory architecture(NUMA) occurs when the memory performance varies depending on which core the application is running on and where the data is in memory.
-This is a common occurence if you are using a system with multiple sockets.
+This is a common occurrence if you are using a system with multiple sockets.
 If your system has multiple sockets you need to ensure the GC is aware of this to optimise memory access patterns.
 The `numactl` command line tool can be used to check if your system is of non-uniform memory architecture.

-You can install `numactl` with your distribution's package manager, For example on Ubuntu, you can run `sudo apt-get install numactl`.
+You can install `numactl` with your distribution's package manager.
+For example on Ubuntu, you can run `sudo apt-get install numactl`.

 The command line option below can be used to enable NUMA-aware GC: